radwankakar/infrastructure/docs/runbooks/how-to-manage-qualys.md

     1. CVE-# - Example: "CVE-2021-44832 Update Jenkins for log4j"
       1. Sometimes a collection of CVEs for a specific server may be all interrelated, and it doesn’t necessarily make sense to have a separate ticket for each CVE for that system.
       1. Example: a cluster of Kernel Advisories for a specific system where the old kernels need to simply be cleaned from the system.
 In cases like this, consider prefixing the ticket with "CVE-*".
 Example: "CVE-* Kernel Security Advisories for ZTT-NAT"
-    1. EOL - Ex.
-EOL Migrate Server X from Ubuntu16 to Ubuntu18
+    1. EOL - Example: "EOL Migrate Server X from Ubuntu16 to Ubuntu18"
   1. Add a label called “qualys”
   1. Update the priority on the ticket to match the _Severity_ of the finding in Qualys - for example, severity of 5 would be the highest priority